Miles of Green Mountain boxwoods growing at the nursery, ready to be used in landscape projects all over the US.

 One of our fields of Green Mountain boxwoods showing off their lovely summer color.

-One of the most exciting things about Green Mountain is its excellent winter color.
+One of the most exciting things about box hedge is its excellent winter color.
 Many boxwood cultivars experience some degree of winter bronzing, and it can take on a very unattractive hue on many varieties.
 Green Mountain, however, has very little bronzing in winter and it really only happens when they are in full sun.
 As soon as the weather begins to warm in spring, the bronzed tips are quickly replaced with a lush green leaf color.

 Form and Growth Rate